dmarshNAIT/dmarshNAIT.github.io/DMIT1508_normalization.markdown

 ### Step 0: Create initial table
 1. The initial table must have a primary key identified, after considering all candidates.
 1. Repeating groups are listed in parentheses.
-Repeating groups are attributes that hae multiple values within the view.
+Repeating groups are attributes that can have multiple values within the view.

 ### Step 1: Apply the rules of 1NF
 1. A table must contain only *atomic* attributes.